beast-dev/doc/tutorials/tempest/tempest_tutorial.md

 {% capture root_url %}{{ site.tutorials_root_url }}/tempest/{% endcapture %}

-In this tutorial, we will explore the use of the interactive graphical program [TempEst](tempest) to examine virus sequence data that has been sampled through time to look for problematic sequence and to explore the degree and pattern of temporal signal.
+In this tutorial, we will explore the use of the interactive graphical program [TempEst](tempest) (formerly known as Path-O-Gen) to examine virus sequence data that has been sampled through time to look for problematic sequences and to explore the degree and pattern of temporal signal.
 This can be a useful way of examining the data for potential issues before committing significant time to running [BEAST](beast).

 ## Building a non-molecular clock tree

-To examine the relationship between genetic divergence and time (temporal signal) we require a phylogenetic tree constructed without assuming a molecular clock.
-There is a wide range of suitable software packages (i.e., Phyml, RAXML, Garli) but for this tutorial we are going to use [IQ-Tree](http://www.iqtree.org) which i
+To examine the relationship between genetic divergence and time (temporal signal), we require a phylogenetic tree constructed without assuming a molecular clock.
+There is a wide range of suitable software packages (i.e., PhyML, RAxML, GARLI) but for this tutorial we are going to use [IQ-Tree](http://www.iqtree.org) which uses a fast and effective stochastic algorithm to infer phylogenetic trees by maximum likelihood.

 <div class="alert alert-success" role="alert"><div>The data for this tutorial was compiled for this paper: Worobey (2009) Phylogenetic Evidence against Evolutionary Stasis and Natural Abiotic Reservoirs of Influenza A Virus. <i>Journal of Virology</i>, <b>82</b>, 3769–3774. <a href="http://doi.org/10.1128/JVI.02207-07">DOI: 10.1128/JVI.02207-07</a>.
 This was a response to an earlier paper (Zhang et al (2006) <i>J Virol</i> <b>80</b>, 12229–12235 <a href="http://doi.org/10.1128/JVI.00986-06">DOI: 10.1128/JVI.00986-06</a> ) which claimed to have isolated and sequenced influenza viruses from glacial ice.</div>